 It's usually pretty easy to tell that our dogs love us.
 However, it's not always quite as obvious as Kitsune makes it seem in this photo (I'm sticking to my story- he was bringing me the heart pillow to tell me that he loves me, definitely not because he mistook it for one of his toys!).
 If you're feeling a bit lonely this valentine's Day, and need some extra validation that your dog isn't just spending time with you because you make amazing bacon, here are 6 signs that your furry friend loves you...

 - The tail tells all: Watch your dog's tail when he/she is around you.
 Scientists have discovered that how your dog wags his tail can speak volumes.
 Tail wagging doesn't always signal happiness, as dogs that are feeling fearful, insecure, and even aggressive often times wag their tails.
 Broad, fast tail wags, that are often times accompanied by butt and hip wiggles, usually signal a happy or excited dog.
-But did you know that the direction in which a dog moves it's tail can have meaning as well?
+Did you know that the direction in which a dog moves it's tail can have meaning as well?
 Studies have shown that dogs who are feeling positive about something or someone tend to wag their tails more towards their right, while they tend to wag more towards the left when they are feeling more negative.

 - More than just a belly rub: If your dog rolls over and displays its belly around you, it can mean more than just "I'm looking for a belly rub".
 A dog's underbelly is a sensitive area that can be easily injured.
 If your dog is presenting it to you in a calm, relaxed, or playful manner, it can signal that your dog trusts and is comfortable around you.